MarcoAigner/Codeacademy-Web-Development-Career-Path-Code/README.md

 # Codeacademy Web Development Path

+<br></br>

 <div style="text-align: center"><img src="./certificate/readme-certificate.jpg"></div>

 <br></br>

 This repository contains projects that I built as I was following along the web development career-path by <a href="https://www.codecademy.com/" target="_blank">codeacademy.com</a>

-Code to start with was usually provided already so that students could focus on applying new concepts.
+Most projects provided a preexisting codebase so that students could focus on applying new concepts.

-Some projects were guided step-by-step, others provided only a solution to compare one's results with.
+Some projects were guided step-by-step, others challenged to work on an own solution.

 <br></br>